Win 10 Management Notes 1.1.20

 other specific programs, especially legacy versions, OK!

-To get rid of the new Index,
+get rid of the new Index,

 install Classic Shell, if needed,